fabiomattei/uddocs/_tutorials/crud.md

 # CRUD operations

-This tutorial is designed to help the user to make the first steps using UD.
+This tutorial is designed to help the users to make the first steps using UD.
 We want to go trough the whole process of creating a simple but working application using UD.

 ### Step 0: Setting the system up